GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 <figure>
     <img src="/_static/land_cover/11b.example_cultivated_degradation_level4._2015gif.gif" alt="Degradation cultivated, Level 4">
-    <figcaption>c) Shows an example of degradation in cultivated area classification in the Cassowary Coast (northern QLD), primarily due to the misclassification of cultivated land as herbaceous natural vegetation.</figcaption>
+    <figcaption>c) Agricultural region in the Cassowary Coast, northern Queensland, where degradation in cultivated area classification in Collection 3 can be seen.
+This degradation is primarily due to misclassification of cultivated land as herbaceous natural vegetation.</figcaption>
 </figure>
 :::